matheger/matheger.github.io/_projects/1_fakenews.md

 [^relfreq_params]: The occurrence frequency threshold and margin values can be regarded as hyperparameters of our models and should be subject to tuning.

 [^ruler_detection]: You might have heard the [story of the AI](https://menloml.com/2020/01/11/recognizing-a-ruler-instead-of-a-cancer/) that, when tasked with detecting malignant tumors in pictures of skin lesions, instead learned to recognize the rulers that doctors had placed next to them.

+[^logreg_words]: We've already seen that "say", "lead" and "watch" are good discriminators in the decision tree model.